-What is Coursework?
-Q1:
+Q1: What is Coursework?

-The Coursework unit comprises of a finished artwork and not more than five A2 A: sheets of preparatory studies for N(A) level coursework and eight A2 sheets of preparatory studies for O-level coursework.
+A: The Coursework unit comprises of a finished artwork and not more than five A2 sheets of preparatory studies for N(A) level coursework, and eight A2 sheets of preparatory studies for O-level coursework.
 The question paper will be issued in January and students are expected to work on their coursework during scheduled sessions in school after curriculum time.
-These coursework sessions are usually scheduled on Fridays from 2-5pm.
 Students are required to work independently and be self-directed to manage their own work to adhere to the scheduled submission timeline.